 We know that Harry must be rid of Voldemort’s soul for either of them to “live” and that, if one lives, the other cannot survive.
 If my theory is correct, then Harry must also get rid of Voldemort’s soul in order for his own soul to be returned to him.
 The question is, how do you remove a soul from a person?
 And can the subject live (or survive) afterward?

 One very neat solution, which would return Harry’s soul to him and Vanquish the Dark Lord utterly, would be for Harry to receive the Dementor’s Kiss.

 Yes, that is no typo.
 No, I am not joking.

 If Harry receives the Dementor’s Kiss he will definitely lose his soul – or rather, he will lose the soul he has been carrying around for a decade and a half.
 Voldemort’s soul.

 What will happen to Harry then?
 I suspect he will be just fine.
-Once the Dementor eats “his” soul it will put him down, finished with him … and then his original soul can re-enter his body.
-With his persona still intact – that’s separate from the soul, remember – and his own soul back, Harry will not only not be a zombie, he will be better than he was before.
+Once the Dementor eats “his” soul, it will put him down, finished with him, and then his original soul can reenter his body.
+With his persona still intact – that’s separate from the soul, remember – and his own soul back, Harry will not only not be a zombie, but he will also be better than he was before.

 Note that this will probably NOT work if, as in the Changeling Hypothesis, Harry has both souls within him already.
 If a Dementor gets hold of Harry and finds that he has two souls, can it really be expected to consume only one?
 Dementors are not known for being generous or fair-minded, and I’ll bet they are not known for eating in moderation either.
 No, for Harry to live he must be rid of Voldemort’s soul first, then have his own soul re-instated later.